 Student scholarships do more than just bring the best and brightest to Ohio University - they help keep them here.
 Thanks to the generous support of private donors, Ohio University has more than 950 scholarship opportunities.
 Your donations - both annual gifts and endowment gifts - help make these scholarships possible.

 Here are just a few of the scholarships that Ohio University offers:

-Established in 2006, OHIO's Appalachian Scholars program is a need-based scholarship initiative that supports high school students from 29 Appalachian counties in Ohio.
+Established in 2006, OHIO's Appalachian Scholars program isa need-based scholarship initiative that supports high school students from 29 Appalachian counties in Ohio.
 Ohio University recognizes its unique position in and responsibility to southeastern Ohio.
-Nearly 36 percent of undergraduate students enrolled at Ohio University, including the main campus and regional campuses, are from the 29 Appalachian counties supported by the program.
+Nearly 36 percent of undergraduate students enrolled at OHIO, including the Athens campus and regional campuses, are from the 29 Appalachian counties supported by the program.

 Eligible students include graduates of Adena Local, Chillicothe City, Huntington Local, Paint Valley Local, Southeastern, Union-Scioto Local, and Zane Trace Local school districts.
 Students will have attended their entire senior year at the high school from which they graduate or will be home schoolers who have been aligned with the Ross County schools.
 They must also be entering an institution of higher education within four months of their high school graduation.